 2. Start a new post and add the Tasty Roundup block

-3. Search for the internal posts you want to add to the roundup
+3. Search for the internal posts you want to add

 4. Edit and style your content roundup!